kumuluz/kumuluzee-fault-tolerance/README.md

 ### Fault Tolerance basic configuration

-All fault tolerance executions are executed as a commands withing groups.
+All fault tolerance executions are executed as commands withing groups.
 Each command and group is identified with key.
 By default, `<class_name>-<method_name>` is used as a key for command and `<class_name>` is used as a key for group.
 Default settings can be overridden with `@CommandKey` and `@GroupKey` annotations.